carrierwaveuploader/carrierwave/README.md

 ```

 When this uploader is used, an uploaded image would be scaled to be no larger
 than 800 by 800 pixels.
+The original aspect ratio will be kept.
 A version called thumb is then created, which is scaled
-and cropped to exactly 200 by 200 pixels.
+to exactly 200 by 200 pixels.

+If you would like to crop images to a specific height and width you
+can use the alternative option of '''resize_to_fill'''.
+It will make sure
+that the width and height specified are filled, only copping
+if the aspect ratio requires it.

 The uploader could be used like this:

 ```ruby
 uploader = AvatarUploader.new